Antagonist Movement: Fahrenheit (2002-present)

 Open mic Sundays.
 Writer's night is held at Black & White bar at 86 East 10th Street New York City.
 Originally, it was held every Sunday night but it has since been reduced to the first Sunday of every month.
 This event was created by the first host, Bryan Middleton.
-The rules are writers have five minutes, and no poetry.
+The rules are writers have five minutes and no poetry.
 But the rules are constantly broken.
 In later years, a timer was added to keep the writers within their allotted time.
 To control noisy bar patrons during readings, the bartender keeps a two-sided sign.
 One side reads: "Please respect our writers and keep your voices down."
 If that fails to work, the other side reads: "Now shut the F--- Up!"
 The writers range from a retired wrestler to published authors, and everyone in between.

 Linda Kleinbub and Jennifer Juneau began hosting Fahrenheit on 7 October 2018.
-The show continues to be on the first Sunday of the month with sign up at 6:30 and showtime from 7 to 10 pm.
+Unfortunately, Black & White bar closed in October 2020 due to the pandemic and the monthly in-person series came to an end with the last show "Cabin Fever" on March 1, 2020.
+Fahrenheit Open Mic ran as a monthly series on Zoom from August 2020 to May 2021 hosted by Linda Kleinbub, Phillip Giambri, and Madeline Artenberg.
+On June 26, 2021, Fahrenheit Open Mic began hosting summer readings in community gardens on the Lower East Side including 6BC Botanical Garden and 6 & B Community Garden.